jabamula/asSFAu/README.md

 1. asSFAu.py program
 2. FITS files from Slooh

 IMPORTANT Ra and Dec coordinates and the observation date & time has to be in the file name.
-The date & time are always, but intead of the coordinate, there is the object named.
+The date & time are there always, but instead of the coordinate, often the object is inserted to the name.
+But a good thing is that for for variable stars this is usually not the case.
 In that case the name of the object has to be replaced with the coordinates.

 Running the program:
 ====================